elewa-academy/studying-with-specs/next-steps/2-testing-101.md

 	return 9;
 };
 ```
 This minimal function seems useless, it just returns the right answer!
 A simplest passing function will do nothing but pass the test.
-That's the goal in *DD.
+That's the goal in B/TDD.
 If the test asks for an array, the function returns an array.
 If the test asks for 'Chlotilde', the function returns 'Chlotilde'.
 If the test asks to salt and hash a user's password, that's what it does.

 Once a function passes one test, you refactor it a bit to pass more tests and to be better code.
 Test it again.
 Refactor.
-Repeat, and you're on your way to *DD.
+Repeat, and you're on your way to B/TDD.

 [TOP](#index)
 ___